The 2018 Honda Jazz facelift is available in 3 variants – S, V and VX – priced between Rs 7.35 lakh and Rs 9.29 lakh (ex-showroom, Delhi).

 The new Jazz facelift is equipped with a new 7.0-inch advanced touchscreen infotainment system, which is packed with in-built satellite-linked turn-by-turn navigation system.
 This system also gets 1.5GB internal media memory, Apple CarPlay and Android Auto, WiFi USB receiver support for internal browsing, email & live traffic, voice recognition for media, navigation & smartphone, etc.

 The Jazz facelift comes equipped with dual front airbags and ABS (Anti-Lock Braking System) with EBD (Electronic BrakeForce Distribution) as standard safety features.
 It also gets rear parking sensors and speed sensing auto door lock.
 Other safety features include engine immobiliser, day & night IRVM, rear windshield defogger, driver seatbelt door ajar & trunk open reminders & indicators, etc.

 The Jazz premium hatchback will challenge the likes of Hyundai Elite i20 and Maruti Baleno.
 Both models will also receive updates in 2018.
 Additionally, Tata Motors will also launch its premium hatchback based on a new AMP platform.

 The Jazz hatchback is always known for its spacious cabin and practicality.
 With subtle design changes and better equipped cabin, the new model could be a viable alternative to other premium hatchbacks in the country.
 The hatchback offers a large boot space of 354-litres, which can be extended by up to 897-litres by folding the rear seats.

-Likely to be unveiled at Auto Expo 2018, the new Jazz will have improved cabin and high-end features like 7-inch infotainment system, leather upholstery for steering wheel and others.
+The new 2018 Honda Jazz facelift comes with improved cabin and high-end features like 7-inch infotainment system, leather upholstery for steering wheel, cruise control, keyless entry, push button start and others.